nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds an empty client to the list without any Company and transactions.
+Adds an empty client to the list without any Remark and transactions.

 Format: `add n/NAME a/ADDRESS p/PHONE e/EMAIL [t/TAG]`

 * Tags are optional.
 * Multiple tags can be tagged to the client.
-* Use `create` command to add Company to the client.
+* Use `create` command to add Remark to the client.

 Examples:
 * `add n/MacDonalds a/West Coast Park p/9876542 e/mcd@mcd.com`